Harnix-Team/harnix-event-project/README.md

 # harnix-event-project
-a web application that empower agencies with a better way to organise their events.
+A web application that empower agencies with a better way to organise their events.